Rangers vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

+- Over the past 10 games, the Rangers have been named underdog just one time and came away with a win in that contest.

-- The Rangers are underdogs for the first time in a while, as they have not been listed as underdogs in their last 10 games.
+- When it comes to the over/under, the Rangers and their foes are 8-2-0 in their last 10 contests.

-- In their last 10 games with an over/under, the Rangers and their opponents have combined to eclipse the total eight times.

-- The previous 10 Rangers games have not had a spread set by bookmakers.
+- The previous 10 Rangers games have not had a spread posted by oddsmakers.

 Rangers Betting Records & Stats

-- The moneyline set for this matchup implies the Rangers have a 44.4% chance of coming away with a victory in the contest.
+- Texas has a record of 19-22 in games where sportsbooks have it as underdogs of at least -110 on the moneyline.

+- The Rangers have an implied victory probability of 52.4% according to the moneyline set by oddsmakers for this matchup.

-- Texas and its opponents have gone over the total this season in 72 of its 141 opportunities.
+- So far this season, Texas and its opponents have hit the over in 73 of its 142 games with a total.

-- The Rangers have an against the spread mark of 9-5-0 in 14 games with a line this season.
+- The Rangers are 9-5-0 against the spread in their 14 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!